Ergon-moe/Bitcoin-Static/README.md

-Bitcoin Cash Node
+Bitcoin Static
 =================

-The goal of Bitcoin Cash Node is to create sound money that is usable by everyone in the world.
+The goal of Bitcoin Static is to create sound money that is usable by everyone in the world.
 We believe this is a civilization-changing technology which will dramatically increase human flourishing, freedom, and prosperity.
 The project aims to achieve this goal by implementing a series of optimizations and